hellenike/textbook/docs/topics/aorist2/index.md

 Since the aorist passive is formed from the sixth principal part, those forms follow the same formation regardless of whether the third principal part is a first aorist or second aorist.

-#### Practice

-Recall that the first, third and sixth principal parts of the verb "throw, hit (by throwing), strike (by throwing)" are βάλλω, ἔβαλον and ἐβλήθην.

-Compose the correct Greek form for the highlighted verb in the following English phrases, and fully identify the form (person, number, tense, mood, voice).

-1. She *used to throw* the dice.
-2. He *hit* Pandorus with a spear.
-3. He *was struck* by the weapon.
-4. They "*were throwing (for themselves)* their cloaks around their shoulders".  (a Greek idiom for putting on a garment)